 For a traveler, the destination is never important, but what matters is the journey.
 What best than a trek could completely define this?
 So when Subbu and I discussed a plan, Kumara Parvatha was on the top of the list, it was one among the toughest trek in the state, it was interesting because we would take a different route to descend, into a different district.
 Within few days all was planned and 6 more joined our enthusiasm.
 We rented sleeping bags and 2 tents from Wildcraft, Marathhali.
 With our backpacks consisting of 80 chapati’s, 50 Mangalore buns, fruits, biscuits and other personal needs we assembled at Bangalore railway station at 8:30 PM on Nov 13th.
 The train to Mangalore arrived at 8:55PM, on time.
 After a few leisure talks we went to sleep, all excited about the day to come.

 At 9 AM we started our ascent.
 Within few minutes we got our first warning, a man running all the way back and all he had to say is – “Leeches, beware of leeches, they are plenty.”
-Well, all I could think of was this was the best trek to overcome my leech phobia. :-) Back in 8th standard, when I trekked mountain Valikunja near Karkala, I had brought back home swollen leeches and bleeding foot, which left a mental block in me, against the species.
+Well, all I could think of was this was the best trek to overcome my leech phobia.
+Back in 8th standard, when I trekked mountain Valikunja near Karkala, I had brought back home swollen leeches and bleeding foot, which left a mental block in me, against the species.
 But now with few encounters, I am perfectly out of the mental block; my funda- keep walking, don’t stop near damp areas and wear shorts to spot them clearly , in spite of that if you have a bite, come-on it’s just a little blood.

 We reached Bhatra house at around 1:00 PM.
 We had a good refreshing meal.
 Narayan Bhat, his elder brother and an old lady stay in this house.
-They have a nice farm, several cows and many relatives in and around Mangalore. :-) They charge Rs50 for a lunch and also arrange breakfast for the next day, if needed.
+They have a nice farm, several cows and many relatives in and around Mangalore.
+They charge Rs50 for a lunch and also arrange breakfast for the next day, if needed.
 Bhat travels up and down the hill to trade milk in only two hours.
 They sure are the best example for oasis in the dessert for we trekkers.

 Along with three others, I decided to sleep at the Mantapa.
 We tied a big plastic sheet to one side of the Mantapa which was tied to a reasonable big piece of stone which held the plastic down to the ground; stored all the bags and covered it with the spare tent and slipped into our sleeping bags.
-At around 11, heavy wind and drizzle woke us up, bags dropped, tent collapsed, sleeping bags got wet, the stone tied to the plastic flew all the way near our head.
+At around 11, heavy wind and drizzle woke us up, bags dropped, tent collapsed, sleeping bags got wet, the stone tied to the plastic flew all the way to where we selpt.
 The next few hours till dawn had several breaks to check if the heavy wind had blown away the waterproof cover of the tent.
-With all that excitement and still got some good sleep we woke up to a beautiful dawn.
+With all that excitement, I still got some good sleep.
+We woke up to a beautiful dawn.